amirfhg/patent_embeddings/README.md

 # Breakdown of Innovation Trends (using Retrieval-Augmented Generation (RAG))
 So far I have constructed innovation trends which are vectors in the embedding space, but how how to interpret these vectors? are there technologies associated with innovation trends?
 To investigate this, I identify and summarize the patents most similar to innovation trends in the embedding space.
 This demonstrates the set of technological domains discussed in the patents associated with innovation trends.
-For example, I can describe the innovation trend in month 't' by finding the top 5% of patents by Cosineine similarity $$\[
+For example, I can describe the innovation trend in month 't' by finding the top 5% of patents by Cosine similarity $$\[
 Cosine(\vec{\text{patent}}, \vec{\Delta_{12-60}})
 \]$$.
 To automate reading the patents, I prompt LLMs to to do so.
 LLMs retrieve the name and description of technological domains mentioned in most similar patents to $$\vec{\Delta_{12-60}}$$.
 This is essentially a RAG method that rely on temporal trends in vector embedding space to retrieve pieces of context (patent) with most relevance to emerging trends.